 An indomitable pioneer – the life of Margaret E Lyttle

-Margaret Alice Elizabeth (Mug) Lyttle was born on 20 November 1912, the first of four children to Edgar James Lyttle, a state school teacher working in rural Victoria, and Alice Annie Frances née Mawson.
+Margaret Alice Elizabeth (Mug) Lyttle (20 November 1912 to 4 January 2014), the first of four children to Edgar James Lyttle, a state school teacher working in rural Victoria, and Alice Annie Frances née Mawson.
 When Margaret was 11 years old, she and her 3 younger siblings were placed under the care of their Aunt Greta, an educationist, who had experimented at the forefront of progressive education for over a decade.

 In August 1931, Greta began teaching five pupils in her living room under the motto ‘Courage’; soon there were boarders and the nucleus of a school known as Preshil.
 Following this pathway, Margaret completed her secondary schooling at St Michaels Church of England Grammar School, where she then trained under Dorothy Ross gaining her sub-primary certificate from the Victorian Education Department in December 1933.
 Margaret taught at Carey Grammar for three years, prior to joining her aunt at Preshil on the cusp of the Second World War.
 In 1944 following Greta’s death, Margaret took up the position of Preshil headmistress at 32 years of age and she continued to act in that capacity until 1994.